Developmental language disorders: A teacher's guideClassroom activity focused on developmental language disorders with primary school pupils

 How can teachers support pupils with DLD in the classroom?

 Teachers play a crucial role in supporting pupils with DLD.
-Practical strategies include simplifying instructions, using visual aids, pre-teaching vocabulary, and providing extra time for processing information.
+Practical strategies include simplifying instructions, using graphic organisers aids, pre-teaching vocabulary, and providing extra time for processing information.
 Creating a language-rich classroom environment with opportunities for communication and collaboration is also essential.

 As teachers, we need to remember that DLD can impact the children's learning abilities, therefore be patient with the students.
 Here are some steps that teachers can take in order to support DLD students: